totaltube/frontend/docs/Types.md

 * `Thumb(formatName? string)` string - function return thumb URL.
 * `HiresThumb(formatName? string)` string - function return hires thumb or ordinary thumb if no hires thumb available.
 * `SelectedThumb(formatName? string)` integer - returns the index of currently selected thumb to show if content has several thumbs.
 * `MainCategorySlug(defaultName string)` string - returns the slug of content category or `defaultName` if content not in any category.
-Useful to generate links to content with gallery slug in link.
+Useful to generate links to content with category slug in link.
 * `HasCustomField(fieldName string)` bool - returns true if content item has custom field with name `fieldName`
 * `CustomField(fieldName string)` any - returns the value of custom field with name `fieldName` if it's defined, or `null`
 * `HasCustomTranslation(key string)` bool - returns true if content item has custom translation in current language for key `key`